 in the mother during pregnancy.

-Factors that increase your chance of giving birth to a baby with macrosomia include:
+Factors that may increase the chance of giving birth to a baby with macrosomia include:

-The main symptom of macrosomia is a birthweight of at least 8 pounds, 13 ounces or more.
+The main sign of macrosomia is a predicted birthweight of at least 8 pounds, 13 ounces or more.
 This birthweight may be estimated during prenatal testing.

 can help determine the size of the baby before birth.